ddahan/mason-dj/README.md

 - When adding integrations, I try to pick the ones that are **broadly used** rather than the "best" ones.

 - I try to **avoid in-progress work** that should change (That's the reason I prefer using Soeti to django-channels or anything async with Django).

+> Why Django rather than fullstack JS?

+If you're here, you might already be convinced, but let me share my thoughts regardless.
+While the appeal of full-stack JavaScript lies in using a single language, there's currently no equivalent to feature-rich frameworks like Django, Rails (Ruby), or Laravel (PHP) in the JavaScript world.
+Building a complex back-end becomes significantly more complicated, as you have to integrate multiple tools.
+Contrary to what they advertise, frameworks like Next.js are not "full-stack" as they don't offer essential backend building blocks like an ORM, authentication system, or validation.

+Furthermore, Python is increasingly being used in projects for data analysis and machine learning, areas where JavaScript doesn't offer an equivalent.
+In such cases, the "single language" benefit loses its validity.